RF-Nelson/PetAdopter/README.md

 - [ ] Comment on adoption listings
 - [ ] Search adoption listings by name
 - [ ] Filter adoption listings by location, species, breed, age, and gender
-- [ ] Make an appointment to potentially adopt a pet

 ## Design Docs
 * [View Wireframes][views]